 The following is basic information about using device drivers with smxFS.
 For more detailed information and information about the interface functions, see section 5.
-Device Driver Details later in this manual and section Block Device Interface in the smxBase User's Guide.
+Device Driver Details and section Block Device Interface in the smxBase User's Guide.

 3.1.1 Drive Lettering